Contact Us

 Solution 4 - Other Unexpected Scenarios:

-The stackup may fell into some unexpected state where a layer cannot be deleted possibly due to incremental changes and updates across multiple Altium Designer versions where varying limitations/constraints are enforced.
+The stackup may fell into some unexpected state where a layer cannot be modified possibly due to incremental changes and updates across multiple Altium Designer versions where varying limitations/constraints are enforced.
 While we do our best to maintain the upward/downward compatibility, there may be some scenarios that are not accounted for.
 One solution identified in such case is to save the stackup externally (File » Save As...) first and then to reload it (File » Load Stackup from File...).